mvolkmann/blog/src/swift/SwiftUI.md

   The {% aTargetBlank
   "https://developer.apple.com/documentation/swiftui/view/onchange(of:perform:)",
-  "onChange" %} view modifier registers a closure to be invoked when the value of a given state property changes.
+  "onChange" %} view modifier registers a closure to be invoked when the value of a given state property or computed property changes.
   The closure is passed the new value.
   For example: